Meet Our Instructors

-Chadwick’s Outdoor Ed instructors are incredibly passionate people who have dedicated their lives to experiential environmental education.
+Chadwick’s outdoor educators are incredibly passionate people who have dedicated their lives to experiential environmental education.
 In addition to teaching survival skills, instructors act as emotional anchors for students as they navigate increasingly challenging endeavors out in the wilderness.

 Outdoor courses present unique opportunities for students to experience powerful teaching moments that couldn’t possibly be mirrored at home or in the classroom.
-Using small group adventure as a vehicle for learning, Chadwick Outdoor Education instructors engage students in developing trust, critical thinking, community, independence, communication and an appreciation for nature.
+Using small group adventure as a vehicle for learning, Chadwick's outdoor educators engage students in developing trust, critical thinking, community, independence, communication and an appreciation for nature.

 As they advance through the grade courses, instructors thoughtfully encourage students to take physical and emotional risks while keeping actual risk to a minimum.
 As a direct result of these challenges, they return home having transformed their relationship to themselves, their environment and to each other.